FreeRTOS/coreMQTT/MigrationGuide.md

 The `MQTT_CancelCallback` function has been added to allow a program to prevent the event callback from being called when receiving an ACK for a sent packet.
 For example, if a program sends a publish with packet ID 2 and QoS > 0 using `MQTT_Publish`, the program could then call `MQTT_CancelCallback` on packet ID 2 to prevent coreMQTT from calling the event callback when it receives the `PUBACK` for packet ID 2.

-## coreMQTT version >=v3.0.0 Migration Guide
+## coreMQTT version v5.0.0 Migration Guide

-With coreMQTT versions >=v3.0.0, there are some breaking changes that need to be addressed when upgrading.
+With coreMQTT version v5.0.0, there are some breaking changes that need to be addressed when upgrading.

 ### Breaking Changes

 #### Updated `MQTTEventCallback_t` Callback Function

-The `MQTTEventCallback_t` function signature used in `MQTT_Init` has changed to support MQTT v5 properties and reason codes.
+The `MQTTEventCallback_t` function signature used in `MQTT_Init` has changed to support MQTT v5.0 properties and reason codes.
 The signature changed

 from